TheYorkshireDev/theyorkshire-dot-dev/content/posts/azure-service-principals-101/index.md

 When creating a service principal, you should specify a name for easier management in the future.
 You should also only give it the minimum roles and scopes required to undertake the desired action.

 **NOTE:** service principals have a default expiry of 1 year from creation.
-You can specify how many years before expiry by providing the `.›--years` property.
+You can specify how many years before expiry by providing the `--years` property.

 ```azurecli
 az ad sp create-for-rbac -n "MyAwesomeApp" --role Reader --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1} /subscriptions/{SubID}/resourceGroups/{ResourceGroup2}